mayank1101/mayank1101.github.io/_posts/2025-12-15-pytorch-foundation-part1.md

 **Benefits:**

-- It reduces memory consumption.
+- It reduces memory consumption
-- It speeds up computation (no need to store intermediate values).
+- It speeds up computation (no need to store intermediate values)
-- It is essential for inference.
+- It is essential for inference and evaluation

 ---

 ## 3. Putting It Together: Gradient Descent from Scratch

+Now that we have a solid understanding of PyTorch's basic core concepts.
 Let's implement `linear regression` using only tensors and autograd, without using `torch.nn` yet.

 ### Problem Setup